 Research programs to identify new product candidates and product development platforms require substantial technical, financial and human resources.
 We may focus our efforts and resources on potential programs, product candidates or product development platforms that ultimately prove to be unsuccessful.
-Any time, effort and financial resources we expend on identifying and researching new product candidates and product development platforms, and adversely affect our ability to continue, development and commercialization of existing research programs, product candidates and product development, and adversely affect our ability to continue, development and commercialization of existing research programs, product candidates and product development, and our spending on current and future research and development programs, product candidates and product development, and our spending on current and future research and development programs, product candidates and product development platforms may not yield any commercially viable products.
+Any time, effort and financial resources we expend on identifying and researching new product candidates and product development platforms, and adversely affect our ability to continue, development and commercialization of existing research programs, product candidates and product development platforms.
+Clinical trials of any of our product candidates may never commence despite the expenditure of significant resources in pursuit of their development, and our spending on current and future research and development programs, product candidates and product development platforms may not yield any commercially viable products.
 As a result of having limited financial and managerial resources, we may forego or delay pursuit of opportunities that later prove to have greater commercial potential.
-For example, in 2021 we entered into an agreement with a syndicate of investors to separate from our wholly owned subsidiary, Elo Life Systems, and create an independent new food and agriculture business.
+For example, in 2021 we entered into an agreement with a syndicate of investors to separate from our then wholly owned subsidiary, Elo Life Systems, and create an independent new food and agriculture business.
 Our resource allocation decisions may cause us to fail to timely capitalize on viable commercial products or profitable market opportunities.
 Additionally, if we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other strategic arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.
+We have commenced a portfolio review of our in vivo gene editing programs; however, there is no guarantee that this review will ultimately lead to any viable commercial products, profitable marke